-- Computer Lease Agreement: \$89,890 - Copy Machine Lease Agreement: \$5,140 - HVAC Elementary Classrooms: $\cong$ \$100,000 - Chester Academy Office Redesign and Safety Upgrades: The School District has had a preliminary school safety review and is working to address identified safety and security issues.
+- Computer Lease Agreement: \$87,259

+- Copy Machine Lease Agreement: \$15,000

+- HVAC Elementary Classrooms: ≅ \$120,000

+- Chester Academy Office Redesign and Safety Upgrades: The School District has had a preliminary school safety review and is working to address identified safety and security issues.
 One area that will require major renovation is the entrance area and main offices.
 It is the plan of the district to work with appropriate professionals (engineer, architect, first responders, etc.) to design and develop a plan to improve school safety.
-The \$100,000 project cost is a guestimate at this point. - Refurbish Main Hall Downstairs Bathroom: \$59,000 (cost increase from previous year): The bathroom will be refreshed including paint, replacement sinks w/ battery operated touch free faucets, new countertops, addition of a side panel to cover and hidden plumbing.
-New stalls made of solid plastic partitions will be installed w/ new overhead braces.
-New urinal partitions will be installed in the boys bathroom.
-Mirrors will be replaced.
-Room shall be painted, and ceiling tiles replaced where necessary.
-The estimated cost of this project is \$59,000. - Exterior Building Caulking: Estimated cost of \$20,000 - Road Sign replacement: Estimated cost of \$30,000 - Venting of Dishwasher Room in Cafeteria: Estimated cost of \$30,000
+The \$150,000 project cost is a guestimate at this point.
+The School Board has allocated \$10,000 in the FY21 school budget to begin the planning process.
+This request will be updated as more information becomes available.

-- Computer Lease Agreement: \$93,036
+- Computer Lease Agreement: \$88,117

-- Copy Machine Lease Agreement: \$5,141
+- Copy Machine Lease Agreement: \$15,300

+- Gym/Cafeteria Flat Roof: Projected date of project (See Roof inspection done by Melanson Co. in September 2015.
+They estimate the roofs have another 10-20 years of life.
+Replacement cost estimated at \$9-12 per sq. ft.)
+The roof warranty was active through May of 2019.
+The flat roofs over the gym and cafeteria are approximately 16,300 square feet in area.
+This will require an engineering study to assess roof load capability, etc. The possibility of a solar project is also being reviewed for this build out.
+Estimated Cost: \$225,000 (To be funded by the Buildings and Grounds Expendable Trust Fund.)

+- HVAC Cafeteria and Gym: $\cong$ \$150,000

 - Boiler Replacement: See Yeaton Associates Mechanical Systems report from March 2018.
 The estimated cost of this project is \$100,00.
 As the existing boiler plant is nearing end of life, it is recommended that the Academy replace the boiler plant rather than reworking, as the boilers.
 Estimated equipment cost for two new Cleaver Brooks Clearfire CFC-1500 boilers is approximately \$54,000, excluding labor and piping.
-New boilers such as these are more efficient and have smaller
+New boilers such as these are more efficient and have smaller footprints than the existing plant.
+The boiler circulation pumps, piping, and circuit setters shall be

-footprints than the existing plant.
-The boiler circulation pumps, piping, and circuit setters shall be removed and replaced with new, properly sized piping, pumps, and flow controls.
+removed and replaced with new, properly sized piping, pumps, and flow controls.
 The new pumps shall be sized as follows:

-- P-7 shall be 105 GPM at 20' of head - P-6 shall be 200 GPM at 20' of head - Pumps P-1 and P-2 shall be sized for 495 GPM at 55' of head. - All pumps shall be self-sensing VFD type pumps similar to the Taco SKV or Grundfos Magna.

-• The boiler branch piping shall be replaced with 4" and 5" piping and the circuit setters shall be set for 105 GPM and 200 GPM respectively.
+- P-7 shall be 105 GPM at 20' of head - P-6 shall be 200 GPM at 20' of head - Pumps P-1 and P-2 shall be sized for 495 GPM at 55' of head. - All pumps shall be self-sensing VFD type pumps similar to the Taco SKV or Grundfos Magna. - The boiler branch piping shall be replaced with 4" and 5" piping and the circuit setters shall be set for 105 GPM and 200 GPM respectively.